ArdenButterfield/stammer/README.md

 where `<carrier track>` is the path to an audio or video file that frames will be taken from (i.e. Steamed Hams in the above example), `<modulator track>` is the path to an audio or video file that will be reconstructed using the carrier track, and `<output file>` is a path to file that will be written to. `<output file>` should have an audio or video file extension (such as `.wav`, `.mp3`, `.mp4`, etc).

 ### Warnings

-During its operation, STAMMER creates a directory called `temp`, where it writes files.
+At the start of its operation, STAMMER creates a directory called `temp`, where it writes files to work.
 At the end of its operation, STAMMER will delete this directory.
-However, if the program is terminated or crashes during operation, this directory will still exist and will need to be deleted by the user.
+However, if the program is forcefully terminated or crashes during operation, this directory will still exist.

-Because of this, running two instances of STAMMER on the same machine at once will lead to errors, as files will get overwritten.
+Another case where `temp` unexpectedly remains is when trying to run two instances of STAMMER on the same machine at once; the result is that they will race to overwrite eachother's files.

+STAMMER isn't designed to cope with this, so STAMMER will only work when `temp` doesn't already exist.
+Otherwise, it will warn you to _delete the directory yourself._

-There are plans to solve this in future versions of STAMMER by storing the data in memory instead of on disk.
+There are plans to solve this in future versions of STAMMER by keeping necessary data in memory instead of on disk, and/or creating uniquely-named temporary folders.

 ## Why and How